johann-solo/oliveandmango.github.io/_posts/blog/2016-11-09-curry-fish.md

 ### Directions:

-1. Marinade or season meat with [green seasoning](http://oliveandmango.com/green-seasoning) while you chop the rest of your ingredients ( up to a half hour)
+1. Marinade or season meat with <span class="highlight">[green seasoning](http://oliveandmango.com/green-seasoning)</span> while you chop the rest of your ingredients ( up to a half hour)
 2. Remove fish from marinade, sprinkle salt and pepper on seasoned fish and dredge both sides in flour-optional.
 What the dredging will do is keep the fish from totally falling apart when it finishes cooking in the curry sauce.
 I don't mind mine falling apart so I usually skip this step.
 3. Heat 1/2 tbsp of oil in a medium sized skillet or frying pan and pan fry fish on medium/high heat for 1-2 min per side just to get a little color on each side and then set aside.
 (Fish will finish cooking in the curry sauce)
 4. Heat large shallow sauce pan with remaining oil at med/high and sauté garlic for a minute or two